 - This is a one-off primary study that has not been confirmed by any other researchers.
 This places it at the lower end of the hierarchy of scientific research.

 - The authors did not propose a biologically plausible explanation.
-If one is to propose a correlation between two events, especially when the temporal difference is over 50-70 years, one must also propose a plausible reason why you might assume there is correlation.
-Is there a plausible reason for anyone to believe that a mumps or measles infection will protect someone from cardiovascular disease?
-I have a scientific bias towards plausibility, otherwise we can propose inane scientific hypotheses that waste the time of everyone involved.
+If one is to propose a correlation between two events, especially when the temporal difference is over 50-70 years, one must also propose a plausible reason why you might assume there is a correlation.
+Is there a plausible reason for anyone to believe that mumps or measles infection will protect someone from cardiovascular disease?
+I have a scientific bias towards plausibility, otherwise, we can propose inane scientific hypotheses that waste the time of everyone involved.

 - There is simply little evidence that measles or mumps is correlated with CVD – a review of PubMed for any articles that might establish a relationship between mumps and/or measles with CVD provided me with two articles.
 The first is the one we are discussing herein.
-The second, also published in Atherosclerosis, seems to indicate that mumps and measles is related to higher rates of CVD.
+The second, also published in Atherosclerosis, seems to indicate that mumps and measles are related to higher rates of CVD.
 This is why cherry picking is bad – you seek out articles that support your pre-conceived conclusion rather than let all of the evidence lead you to a conclusion.

 - The use of questionnaires for epidemiological studies is frowned upon by many researchers.
-The reasons for this are many, but they include a reliance upon the memory of the participant for events that may be 50 or 60 years in the past.
+The reasons for this are many, but they include a reliance upon the memory of the participant for events that could be 50 or 60 years in the past.
 For a highly infectious disease like measles, it’s hard to believe that 50% of the participants in this survey caught neither mumps or measles as a child.
 It’s more likely that they actually had caught the disease but forgotten about it.
 A properly designed study would have measured measles and mumps antibodies then determined the HR.
-Or used actual medical records (like a lot of vaccine studies use for case control studies of vaccine effectiveness and safety).
+Or used actual medical records (like a lot of vaccine studies use for case-control studies of vaccine effectiveness and safety).

 - The hazard ratios were tiny.
-Yes, it appears that mumps and measles infections prevent heart disease – the data seem to show a 8-20% reduction in CVD risk.
+Yes, it appears that mumps and measles infections prevent heart disease – the data seem to show an 8-20% reduction in CVD risk.
 But is that clinically significant?
 If being vaccinated against measles and mumps showed a 200-300% increase in the risk of CVD, I would be impressed and troubled by the results.
 But such a tiny reduction in the risk could be explained by anything.
 A missing confounder.
 Other infectious diseases.
 Nutritional levels.
 In fact, I can go on and on.
 Furthermore, is an 8% reduction in risk of CVD, if it is valid, worth the risk of death or disabling conditions from contracting measles or mumps?
 Although the question is rhetorical, it’s actually necessary to come to a conclusion based on the results provided.

 - Speaking of vaccines, why wasn’t vaccine status asked (although the same memory issues that would plague this questionnaire would still bother me here)?
 Even though most of the participants probably would have missed the vaccine, some may have gotten it.